1st/xpython/docs/DataTypes.md

 ## Basic data types

+ - **Type** - base type for all types.
+Analog of `T` in Java.
+Contains some logic, that is used by any data type.
  - **Bool** - boolean value *(True or False)*.
  - **Int** - integer variable *(64 bit)*.
  - **Float** - floating point number. *(Note: check, can we use float instead of decimal,